FAAM Airborne Laboratory

-The FAAM Airborne Laboratory is an atmospheric science research facility.
-It is based on the Cranfield University campus alongside Cranfield Airport in Bedfordshire, England.
+The FAAM Airborne Laboratory was an atmospheric science research facility operating from 2004 to 2026.
+It was based on the Cranfield University campus alongside Cranfield Airport in Bedfordshire, England.
 It was formed by a collaboration between the Met Office and the Natural Environment Research Council (NERC) in 2001.

 The facility

 FAAM was established jointly by the Natural Environmental Research Council and the Met Office.
 Initial funding was provided to prepare an aircraft for instrumentation.
 The main aircraft used is a modified BAe 146-301 aircraft, registration G-LUXE, owned by NERC and operated by Airtask.

 Churned up sea off the west coast of Scotland resulting from extra-tropical storm Friedhelm as photographed from the FAAM research aircraft at about 450 metres above sea level during a programme of storm research.